stabilityprotocol/docs/docs/developers/tutorials/node_setup/ethers_setup_example.md

 ## 4. Install

 Begin by installing ethers via npm.
-This step ensures that you have the necessary tools to connect to the Stability blockchain using JavaScript.
+This step ensures that you have the necessary tools that interact with Stability Testnet and Global Trust Network (GTN) using Javascript.

 ```bash
 npm install ethers